lsyounger/ControlsAssessmentSpecification/about/cas.rst

 * Major: Significant and material changes to
   * The organization of the document
-  * Structure of sub-control measures
+  * Structure of Safeguard measures
   * Inputs, measures, metrics on the whole
-* Minor: Material changes to parts of sub-control measures or metrics
+* Minor: Material changes to parts of Safeguard measures or metrics
 * Point: Immaterial changes, such as prose typos, document look and feel